 What is resource planning?

 Resource planning is a specific area in project management that deals with gathering and making use of all the necessary resources required to deliver a project.
-In this respect, anything can be viewed as a resource: people, IT equipments, materials, facilities.
+In this respect, anything can be viewed as a resource: people, IT equipment, materials, facilities.
 Generally, for knowledge and creative work, the most important resource is people – whether they’re full time employees, freelancers or contractors.

 Resource planning is also about managing available talent.
 It allows project managers to make sure that one person will be working on one thing, at one time, for a specific project.
 Managing resources is also about matching skill level to task difficulty level.
 This way, team members get to do challenging work and stay motivated.